11 cute prom hairstyles for long and short hair, and everything in between

 Prom Hairstyles You Can Do Yourself—With Enough Practice

 If you can whip up a fishtail braid without watching a hair tutorial or, for the real pros, needing more than one mirror, you’re ready for these prom hairstyles.
 They require a little more time and dexterity than your average prom buns (or some practice styling time with your bestie) but the payoff is worth it.
+As far as medium-difficulty hairstyles for prom braids are a great option, too.
 Just make sure you practice them a few times before the big night and make sure you’re comfortable with them.

 Cute Waterfall Braid

 Want to wear a prom hairstyle down?
 It doesn’t get much prettier than this braid.
 Your best bet for learning a waterfall braid is to search for a video hair tutorial (and, pro tip, enlist your mom or a friend to help) and follow along.
 Then, once you’ve woven the waterfall braid through your hair, use a curling iron to curl the loose strands.
-Good news: While it’s a great prom hairstyle for medium hair, it works even if your hair is at a shorter length, like a bob.
+It’s proof that hairstyles for prom hair down are especially easy.
+More good news: While it’s a great prom hairstyle for medium hair, it works even if your hair is at a shorter length, like a bob.
+And it’s also one of the best hairstyles for prom with bangs.

 Half Up Half Down Rose Bun Prom Updo